 We’re excited to introduce Secoda’s new (and most requested) feature, which brings one step close to getting everyone on the same page about data.
 Now, teams can easily define their data dictionary in Secoda and get notifications on changes to the resources that are related to data dictionary terms.
 Secoda allows teams to reference data dictionary terms in their data catalogue directly and define the data dictionary with SQL, text and any additional information.
 Secoda automatically identifies which resources reference particular data dictionary term, so teams can easily keep track of how they arrive at their core business metrics.
 We wrote this article as a guide for anyone looking to create a data dictionary on Secoda.

 Simple data discovery starts with good organization.
 A data dictionary is a list of key terms and metrics with definitions; a business glossary.
 Although this seems like a simple exercise, it’s very difficult to align business departments with the same definitions.
-Most companies we've spoke with have been keeping the data dictionary in Google sheets or Confluence document, or not keeping one at all.
+Although teams want to make a data dictionary in word, most companies we've spoke with have been keeping the data dictionary in Google sheets or Confluence document, or not keeping one at all.
 Now, any team can easily define their metrics and see which tables each metrics references easily in Secoda.

 The benefits of keeping data information in a central tool are more efficient, transparent and self sufficient teams.
 As teams continue to embrace remote work, data discovery tools become an important tool to help teams get on the same page when they aren’t in the same place.
 By getting on top of this knowledge capture early and often, teams can avoid the pain of having to spend weeks documenting their data when it's out of control.